Perdoceo Education (NASDAQ:PRDO) Updates Q3 2022 Earnings Guidance

-Perdoceo Education (NASDAQ:PRDO – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
+Perdoceo Education (NASDAQ:PRDO – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $0.28-$0.30 for the period, compared to the consensus earnings per share estimate of $0.28.
 The company issued revenue guidance of -.
 Perdoceo Education also updated its FY 2022 guidance to $1.41-$1.48 EPS.

-In other news, SVP Elise Baskel sold 6,199 shares of the firm’s stock in a transaction that occurred on Wednesday, June 1st.
-The shares were sold at an average price of $10.68, for a total value of $66,205.32.
-Following the completion of the transaction, the senior vice president now owns 62,848 shares of the company’s stock, valued at $671,216.64.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In related news, Director Thomas B. Lally sold 21,129 shares of Perdoceo Education stock in a transaction that occurred on Tuesday, June 7th.
-The shares were sold at an average price of $10.93, for a total value of $230,939.97.
-Following the completion of the transaction, the director now owns 59,552 shares in the company, valued at $650,903.36.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, SVP Elise Baskel sold 6,199 shares of the firm’s stock in a transaction that occurred on Wednesday, June 1st.
-The stock was sold at an average price of $10.68, for a total transaction of $66,205.32.
-Following the sale, the senior vice president now directly owns 62,848 shares in the company, valued at approximately $671,216.64.
-The disclosure for this sale can be found here.
-Insiders own 2.89% of the company’s stock.
+In other Perdoceo Education news, Director Thomas B. Lally sold 21,129 shares of the company’s stock in a transaction dated Tuesday, June 7th.
+The stock was sold at an average price of $10.93, for a total value of $230,939.97.
+Following the sale, the director now owns 59,552 shares in the company, valued at approximately $650,903.36.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+2.89% of the stock is currently owned by corporate insiders.

 Perdoceo Education Company Profile